ValveSoftware/steamvr_unity_plugin/Assets/SteamVR/readme.txt

  If you'd like to discuss features, post guides, and give general feedback please post on the steam forum here: https://steamcommunity.com/app/250820/discussions/7/

+Changes for v2.2RC3:

+ * Minor Breaking Change: SteamVR_Behaviour_ActionType events were incorrectly sending the action instead of the behaviour component they came from.

+ * Minor Breaking Change: Simplified the handFollowTransform member to be one variable instead of three

+ * Fixed code generation so it deletes unused actionset classes (asks first)

+ * Fixed behaviour events disappearing from serialized objects in some unity versions

+ * Added a few events to SteamVR_Behaviour_Skeleton

+ * Added C# style events to the SteamVR_Behaviour_ActionType components.

+ * Added Happy Ball as an example of a complex blending pose that moves the held object

+ * Added scaling support for the skeleton poser

+ * Cleaned up the canvas elements on the Interaction System Sample scene.

+ * Skeleton poser is now able to snap/follow interactables

+ * Fixed the namespace on a couple small sample scene components

+ * When clicking the "Show binding UI" button we will now always try to launch the default browser, though it may fail sometimes (Edge) we have better error messages now

+ * Fixed some documentation errors

+ * Improved skeleton poser editor ui

+ * Fixed an issue with ActionSets not serializing defaults properly

 Changes for v2.2RC2:

  * Interactable.isHovering now correctly reports hovering when a hand is over it.
 There is a new associated field Interactable.hoveringHand.